 Dr. Ashley Atkins Spivey (Pamunkey) serves as the Tribal Liaison for the Native Studies minor.

 To declare a minor in Native Studies, it is important to work with a professor to design a series of courses that meet your goals.
-The following facutly members may serve as your minor advisor:
+The following faculty members may serve as your minor advisor:

 Talk to one of those faculty members and ask to set up a meeting to discuss your plan.
 At the meeting, you can complete the Declaration of Academic Minor form [pdf] and they can sign off on it.